williaz/Finance/FRM-handbook.md

 - skewness: the scaled third moment, describes departures from symmetry
   - negative -> left
 - kurtosis: The scaled fourth moment, describes the degree of flatness of a distribution, or width of its tails.
-  - leptokurtic, or fat-tailed > 3
+  - leptokurtic, or fat-tailed, high peak > 3
   - 3, normal
   - platykurtic, < 3